lu-fennell/nixos-update/README.md

   nix-env-installed-version
   ....
 ````
+    Additionally, the directory ".nixpkgs/nix-env-installed-version/" should be ignored by git.
+Otherwise nixos-update will complain
     - `~/nixos-config`.
 Contains `.nix`-files with systems settings.
 They should
       be included in `configuration.nix`.
 It should include a `nixos-installed-version.nix` expression: